 More or less

 During the first weeks of my recovery from my recent medical adventures, I thought I was definitely going to write more and most likely about the process of healing.
 As so often with ideas we have, it did not go as planned.
 Almost immediately the well seemed to dry out.
 Absolutely without ideas I stare at a blinking prompt on an empty white screen.
 Not even a title comes to mind.
 And it’s not that there is nothing that I care enough about to write about.
-On the contrary: there is the way we pollute our environment, the broken by design economic regime that we live under, the failing systems of human support, the lack of love going around and so on.
+On the contrary: there is the way we pollute our environment, the broken by design economic regime that we live under, the failing systems of human support, the lack of love going around, the rise of fascism and so on.
 But… There are already so many people writing about those things that I think my efforts will be redundant and useless.

 Also, I strongly feel that the world – or my world – needs more positive writing.
 Writing aimed at change rather than more words that point out the current status quo.
 Anybody who does not have his head up their arse should already have a pretty good idea of how messed up the world is.
 Or maybe it isn’t?
 Maybe it is just the way we are being programmed and manipulated to see our part of the world versus not our part of the world.
 The messy shit versus the options that may be harvested from the messy shit.

 Anyway; that is not what I want to write about.
 The time that I thought trying to wake up people would do our world any good is definitely over.
 Let others, who are more equipped than I take that stick and throw it into the hen pen.
-In my personal life there is much more at stake than the willful ignorance of my fellow man.
+In my personal life there is much more at stake than the wilful ignorance of my fellow man.

 Hardness and strength